Frequently Asked Questions

 How can I charge my phone on the bike?

-There is a USB port, placed under the LCD panel on the left hand side of the bike.
+There is a USB port (Only on the Step Through and The Cross Bar.
+Not the Mini), placed under the LCD panel on the left hand side of the bike.
 You need the correct cable for your phone and we recommend a phone holder for the handlebars so you can easily navigate around town and country.
 We sell the Finn Cycling Smartphone Mount and the OsoMount.